smcnab1/super-bassoon/README.md

   </a>
 </div>

-The MScSimEd Timetable Generator is a modern, accessible web application designed specifically for managing timetables in the **MSc Simulated Practice Education** programme.
+ModuMate LMS Template Generator is a modern, accessible web application designed specifically for managing and generating LMS HTML Templates.
 It provides an intuitive interface for creating, editing, and exporting timetables with support for multiple cohorts, various export formats, and comprehensive accessibility features.

 ### Key Features